munabedan/incul-manager/README.md

 ### To-Do

-- [ ] Ability to choose a password when creating a container
+- [ ] Ability to choose username and password
+   - [X] For the template container
+   - [ ] For the user container
 - [ ] Create a different docker network for each container
 - [ ] Ensure consistent color for windows related to the same container
-- [ ] Ability to create different templates
+- [ ] Ability to create templates for other distros
 - [ ] Make it installable on other distros/DE
+- [ ] Hide app from template container in the host